-- Secure your workpiece by clamping it in a vice or by using adjustable clamps.
+- Secure your workpiece by clamping it in a vice or using adjustable clamps.

-- Be aware of the exit of your drill bit to prevent unintentionally drilling into your work table and other work materials.
+- Check where the drill bit will exit to prevent unintentionally drilling into your work table and other work materials.

 Step #5: Start Drilling the Hole